 Wisconsin Veterans Memorial Highway

-The contributions of Wisconsin veterans date to the Civil War, when over 90,000 men took up arms to preserve the Union at places like Antietam, Vicksburg and Gettysburg.
+The contribution of Wisconsin veterans date to the Civil War, when over 90,000 men took up arms to preserve the Union at places like Antietam, Vicksburg and Gettysburg.
 Since then, numerous Wisconsin men and women have served in our nation's military during times of peace and war.